carpentries/instructor-training/episodes/05-performance.md

 be based on your strengths.
 This is why it's just as important to identify strengths as weaknesses when trying to improve your teaching.
 It's good to know what you do well!

-> ## The Two-Dimensional You
->
-> If you were a cartoon character teacher, who would you be?
-What does that say about your
-> teaching style?
-{: .discussion}

 ## Feedback

 Sometimes it can be hard to receive negative feedback.